 Sushi in Piedmont, Italy!
 Piedmont does food right.
 But, as I’ve heard many locals say, “You eat well in Piemonte, but you always eat the same thing!”
 It’s true, so every once in a while we mix things up.
-Luckily there are two sushi places in my little town of Alba.
+Luckily there is a great sushi place in my little town of Alba.
 When you’re visiting and cannot possibly do another plate of truffles or carne cruda (ha ha), here’s your guide.

 Wasabi time.
 C’mon, let’s roll.